awsdocs/amazon-transcribe-developer-guide/doc_source/phi-id-batch.md

   1. For `MedicalTranscriptionJobName`, specify a name that is unique to your AWS account\.

-  1. For `LanguageCode`, specify the language code that corresponds to the language spoken in your audio file and the language of your vocabulary filter\.
+  1. For `LanguageCode`, specify the language code that corresponds to the language spoken in your audio file\.

   1. For the `MediaFileUri` parameter of the `Media` object, specify the name of the audio file that you want to transcribe\.